 CATEGORY FOOD SPECIAL INSTRUCTIONS 1 Roast Beef (rare) Put tip of probe in center of largest muscle, but not touching fat or bone.
-Shield top of roast with aluminum foil, sauce, or vegetables.
+Shield top of roast with alumi- num foil, sauce or vegetables.
 Cover roast with foil after cooking and let stand a few minutes.
 2 Roast Beef (medium) Put tip of probe in center of largest muscle, but not touching fat or bone.
-Shield top of roast with aluminum foil, sauce, or vegetables.
+Shield top of roast with alumi- num foil, sauce or vegetables.
 Cover roast with foil after cooking and let stand a few minutes.
 3 Roast Beef (well) Put tip of probe in center of largest muscle, but not touching fat or bone.
-Shield top of roast with aluminum foil, sauce, or vegetables.
+Shield top of roast with alumi- num foil, sauce or vegetables.
 Cover roast with foil after cooking and let stand a few minutes.
 4 Roast Pork (well) Put tip of probe in center of largest muscle, but not touching fat or bone.
-Shield top of roast with aluminum foil, sauce, or vegetables.
+Shield top of roast with alumi- num foil, sauce or vegetables.
 Cover roast with foil after cooking and let stand a few minutes.
 5 Poultry Shield the wing tips with aluminum foil.
-Check with thermometer in two to three places to ensure adequate doneness.
+Check with thermometer in 2-3 places to ensure adequate doneness.
 6 Casserole Make casseroles from precooked foods.
 Position tip of probe in center of food.
+Stir before serving.
+7 Simmer (liquid) Balance probe on wooden spoon or spatula so tip of probe is in center of liquid.
 Stir before serving.